Orion-AI-Lab/orion-ai-lab.github.io/content/publication/boehm-2022-deep/index.md

 ---
-title: Land Surface Movement Driven by Groundwater Dynamics
+title: Deep Learning for Rapid Landslide Detection using Synthetic Aperture Radar (SAR) Datacubes

 # Authors
 # A YAML list of author names
 # If you created a profile for a user (e.g. the default `admin` user at `content/authors/admin/`),
 # write the username (folder name) here, and it will be replaced with their full name and linked to their profile.
 authors:
+- Vanessa Boehm
+- Wei Ji Leong
+- Ragini Bal Mahesh
+- Ioannis Prapas
-- M. Elkamali
+- Edoardo Nemni
-- C. Loupasakis
+- Freddie Kalaitzis
-- I. Papouptsis
+- Siddha Ganju
-- A. Abuelgasim
+- Raul Ramos-Pollan

 # Author notes (such as 'Equal Contribution')
 # A YAML list of notes for each author in the above `authors` list